PR1NT3R/satisfactory-python-discord-bot/readme.md

 ---

+ISSUES:
+ - player checker part of the discord bot stopping working after the server has crashed and restarted (I actually have no idea what is wrong with it)

+---

 this discord bot is actually a webhook and a python bot in one (I coudn't figure out how to send discord messages to a specific channel unprompted by user from the bot itself, so the webhook solves it), just make sure the actual bot has perms to read and write messages, and make / commands

 example messages (by DISCORD_TIMESTAMP, I mean [this](https://discordtimestamp.com/)):